Skip to main content

 Section 21 Abolished

-No-fault evictions end on 1 May 2026.
+No-fault evictions ended on 1 May 2025.
 Landlords must rely on specific legal grounds to regain possession.

-Fixed-term assured shorthold tenancies are replaced by rolling periodic tenancies.
+Fixed-term assured shorthold tenancies have been replaced by rolling periodic tenancies.

 Rent Increases Limited